Present: A Night of Queen

-The Protomen Present: A Night of Queen is a live tribute album by indie rock band The Protomen.
-On December 10, 2010, the band, along with Evil Bebos and Devin Bowie, performed a tribute show at Exit/In in Nashville, Tennessee in honor of Black Sabbath and Queen.
+The Protomen Present: A Night of Queen is a 2012 live tribute album by rock band the Protomen.
+On December 10, 2010, the band, along with Evil Bebos and Devin Lamp, performed a tribute show at Exit/In in Nashville, Tennessee, in honor of Black Sabbath and Queen.
 The cover art is based on the album cover of Queen II.
-Though it was slated for a June 1 release, the album shipped early to those who pre-ordered it.
+Though it was slated for a June 1, 2012 release, the album shipped early to those who pre-ordered it.